 01. What do we do with our gifts + decor items at the end of the night?

 You’ll want to check your venue’s policy to see if they require you to have all décor items out at the end of the night or if they will allow you to store things overnight and retrieve them the following day.
-Regardless, someone should definitely take the gifts at the end of the night!
+Regardless, someone should definitely take your wedding gifts at the end of the night!

 02. Would you suggest closing the bar?